STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Limitations

 The data collection aims to cover a wide range of biomedical papers from various institutions and world regions to avoid biases toward a particular style of writing, scientific agenda, or scientific sub-community.
 However, some topical bias is inevitable to ensure relevance to the annotators' expertise.
-We ensured high redundancy during annotation to avoid biasing the dataset to the idiosyncracies of individual annotators.
+We ensured high redundancy during annotation to avoid biasing the dataset to the idiosyncrasies of individual annotators.
 Yet, the given sample of papers and the annotator pool might still introduce a certain level of bias to the dataset.
+We highlight that the collected dataset is intended for research on reasoning during peer review across human subjects; it is not suitable for comparing behavioral patterns between groups, e.g. by varying levels of experience, which would require a different experimental design where annotators of \textit{different} groups annotate the exact same papers.

-In the evaluation of LLMs as assistants for diagnostic reasoning, we rely on a range of automatic metrics for text generation.
+\paragraph{LLM Assistance Experiments} In the evaluation of LLMs as assistants for structured reasoning, we rely on a range of automatic metrics for text generation.
 As our findings suggest, these metrics might not cover all aspects of a suitable answer in the workflow; for instance, they seem to favor more extensive answers, putting efficient but concise responses at a disadvantage.
 Likewise, the human baseline is a conservative estimate of true human performance; it is important to interpret our findings accordingly.
 Automatic metrics that consider the reasoning context of an answer, similar to the evaluation of chain-of-thought reasoning in LLMs \cite{hao2024llmreasonersnewevaluation}, are a promising direction of research to address these issues.
+We also conduct a human evaluation on a subset of the data to validate the automatic metrics.
+Structured reasoning offers built-in interpretability and facilitates human-AI collaboration by breaking down problems into smaller steps \cite{luo2023reasoning, ferdaus2024towards}.
+The findings from our simulation study on human-AI collaboration support this principle.
+However, an important direction for future research is to investigate how LLMs and humans \textit{interact} in real-world paper assessment scenarios.
+We perform a small-scale user study to validate that \stricta-based assistance is practically useful during paper assessment (see \ref{ssec:paper_diagnosis_discussion}).
+However, to validate these findings, more and large-scale, dedicated user studies and performance metrics focused on human-computer interaction are needed, which lie beyond the scope of this work.